Suhrawadi Shuvo

 Mohammad Sohrawordi Shuvo (born 21 November 1988) is a Bangladeshi international cricketer.
 He is a right-handed batsman and slow left-arm orthodox spin bowler.
 He played for Rajshahi Division from 2004/05 through the 2006/07 season and also appeared for Bangladesh Under-19s in 2005/06 and the Bangladesh Cricket Board Academy in 2006/07.

-He has taken 5 wickets in a first-class innings on 5 occasions, with a best of 6 for 112 against Sylhet Division.
-He also took 3 for 9 against the same team in a one-day game.
+He has taken five wickets in a first-class innings on 22 occasions, with career-best figures of 7 for 45 against Sylhet Division in 2016.

 Shuvo was part of the 13-man Bangladesh squad that played in the 2010 Asian Games in late November.
-They played Afghanistan in the final and won by five wickets, securing the country's first gold medal at the Asian Games.
+They faced Afghanistan in the final and won by five wickets, securing the country's first gold medal at the Asian Games.

 He was the leading wicket-taker for Brothers Union in the 2017–18 Dhaka Premier Division Cricket League, with 24 dismissals in 13 matches.